snakajim/r3566pc-install/README.md

 If everything is ok, after 2-3min boot sequence, you have login console in your HDMI display.
 ![Ubuntu1804](pict\R3566PC-ubuntu1804.JPG)

-You can start your program now.
-But before doing that, you can refer some tips for your work efficiencies and conveniencies.
+You can start your program development now.
+But before doing that, please refer some tips for your work efficiencies and conveniencies.

-#### Tips : Use on board MMC for storage
+#### Tips : Use on board MMC for storage(as root, not sudo)
 In the board, you have 64G or 32G MMC storage.
 To use the MMC device for `/`, you need to use complex `Boot Mode` instead of uSD boot.
 In here, browsing much easier way to migrate your critical directory, such as `/home,/var,/usr/lcoal,/tmp`, on the MMC.

+Let's login as root and start.

 - First Check your storage by `lsblk`.
     ```
-    root@firefly: lsblk
+    root: lsblk
     mmcblk0 <- This is on board MMC
     ...
     mmcblk1 <- This is uSD card